aralroca/next-translate/README.md

 ## 1. About the library

-Tool to translate Next.js pages without the need of a custom server (it works with SSG).
+Tool to translate Next.js pages.
+There are two ways to work:

+* Using a middleware in a custom server (λ Server)
+* Building pages before `next build` with the CLI (○ Static | ● SSG)

 The main goal of this library is to keep the translations as simple as possible in a Next.js environment.